 Intermediate situations are possible; e.g. the link designed and co ordinated with 16 QAM format might dynamically change to 64 QAM or higher for objectives in option a) and to 4 QAM or lower for objectives in option b).

-In practical backhauling networks option a) or mixed a) and b) are generally more appropriate for the links collecting payload from the base stations, which contains a mixture of high and low priority traffic; typically, these links are deployed in the higher frequency bands (e.g. at or above 15 GHz).
-Option b) becomes more appropriate in higher network layers connections between larger exchange centre, where longer high capacity hops with higher priority payload is treated; this option may better fit in lower frequency bands where also some licensing constraint on minimum spectral efficiency might be present.
+In practical backhauling networks operation according example 1 or mixed examples 1 and 2 are generally more appropriate for the links collecting payload from the base stations, which contains a mixture of high and low priority traffic; typically, these links are deployed in the higher frequency bands (e.g. at or above 15 GHz).
+Operation according Example 2 becomes more appropriate in higher network layers connections between larger exchange centre, where longer high capacity hops with higher priority payload is treated; this option may better fit in lower frequency bands, where also some licensing constraint on minimum spectral efficiency might be present.
+Adaptive modulation systems, being in general fully SW programmable in term of desired reference modulation format, would respond to both demands.

 It is to be noted that go and return channels may operate independently, being driven by different propagation situation; therefore TX and RX modulation formats, at a certain time, may not be the same.